 This will be a concern for owner Tilman Fertitta since Harden has been a mainstay at the Rockets during the last 8 seasons.
 The Rockets have been trying to build a team around Harden and win an NBA Championship during the last 8 seasons but have continuously fallen short.

 The Rockets management are looking to make more changes and become a bigger force during the next season.
 Those changes are concerning to both Harden and Westbrook who joined the Rockets last summer.
 Rockets management consulted these two All-Stars before hiring Stephen Silas and got their okay before bringing him on board.

 It appears that the concern is over the upcoming decisions that the Rockets management is going to make.
-The Rockets know they need to get another All-Star working together with Hardin and Westbrook to win an NBA Championship.
+The Rockets know they need to get another All-Star working together with Harden and Westbrook to win an NBA Championship.
 They brought in Dwight Howard in 2013 and Chris Paul in 2017 but the experiment did not work.

-Hardin Keen To Finish With The Rockets
+Harden Keen To Finish With The Rockets

 Westbrook also has three seasons remaining with the Rockets and is on a similar $131.5 million contract.
 Both players are keen to see the Rockets bring in someone who can help them achieve their goal of winning an NBA Championship next season.